-Some patients say they notice more odor after making a change in diet, such as eating garlic, tuna or beginning to take dietary supplements.
-Once they stop consuming the offending food or other products, the odor usually goes away.
+It’s possible to notice more odor after making a change in diet, such as eating more garlic, tuna or if you just started to take dietary supplements.
+Once you stop consuming the food or other products, the odor usually goes away.

-Washing the outside area — the vulva — with deodorant soap can decrease the natural odor, but it may also dry out the sensitive tissue, so I advise women to use caution.
-Most physicians recommend washing only with water, especially if you’re experiencing dryness, itching or burning.
+Washing the outside area — the vulva — with deodorant soap can decrease the natural odor, but it may also dry out the sensitive tissue, so use those products with caution.
+Wash your vulva only with water, especially if you’re experiencing dryness, itching or burning.

 How to tell when an odor represents a red flag